Bad Breath in Pets is Just like Bad Breath in Humans

 You want the best for your pets.
 You provide them with healthy nutrition, a nice, warm, safe home and constant attention.
 Treat them with Dr. Katz for Dogs & Cats Oral Solution and provide them with the best oral care you can provide.

-Dr. Katz for Dogs & Cats is 100% Guaranteed to stop your pet's bad breath!
+Dr. Katz for Dogs & Cats is 100% Guaranteed to reverse your pet's bad breath!